ONeill-Career-Hub/oneill-career-hub.github.io/guide/2-ugrad.md

 [Individual Personal Development](#individual-personal-development) &nbsp; &nbsp;

 ---
-## Your Professional Style
+## Your Professional Style & Positioning Statement

 Before actively pursuing any position, you have to understand what you offer the employer.
 Organizations want to know how you will contribute in your role as both a leader and a team member – regardless of whether or not the role is responsible for formally leading a team or is more self-tasked.

 This guide will help you establish the expectations and parameters of an ideal team that you are leading, and an ideal team you are a member of.
 Consider your past team experiences and aspects made them successful or not as you complete the table for each element.

-### {% include button.html button_name="Download File" button_class="outline-primary" url="http://google.com" %}

-## Your Positioning Statement

-Now that you have identified your attributes from some different perspectives, you have to communicate them to the employer in a way that will make you competitive.
-This document will help guide you through specific statements to help you pitch yourself.

 ### {% include button.html button_name="Download File" button_class="outline-primary" url="http://google.com" %}